Education Jobs

 Head Teacher / School Principal (Day School)

-Openings: 1 Location: Nairobi Overview: Our client is looking for a Head Teacher to lead a K–8 day school undergoing expansion to a second stream per grade.
-The school serves a diverse community and prides itself on literacy-first pedagogy, inclusion, and measurable learning outcomes.
-You’ll own academic strategy, teacher coaching, budget stewardship, and stakeholder relations with the Board and parents.
-Expect structured data reviews, instructional walk-throughs, and hands-on crisis management when needed.
+Openings: 1 Location: Nairobi Overview: Leading a school is as much about shaping minds as it is about shaping systems.
+In this role, you’ll steer a K–8 day school through an exciting expansion, guiding it from single-stream classes to a full second stream per grade.
+The school values literacy-first pedagogy, inclusion, and measurable learning outcomes, and you’ll be the linchpin turning these ambitions into day-to-day classroom impact.
+Expect data-driven instructional walk-throughs, structured teacher coaching, and hands-on problem-solving whenever challenges arise.
+Our client is looking for a Head Teacher who can blend academic leadership with operational acumen.
+You’ll set termly targets, oversee timetables, staffing, and teacher evaluations, and ensure every policy, whether safeguarding, discipline, or wellness, is implemented consistently.
+The role also demands budget stewardship, procurement oversight, and governance over fee collection, audits, and compliance with MoE/KNEC standards.
+Beyond the classroom and spreadsheets, this is a role that requires exceptional stakeholder management.
+You’ll chair Board and PTA meetings, communicate strategy and performance clearly, and escalate risks with actionable plans.
+Parent engagement, teacher retention, and a positive school culture will all sit on your shoulders, requiring a combination of empathy, decisiveness, and strategic foresight.
+Ultimately, this position offers full-spectrum leadership: you shape academic priorities, mentor educators, safeguard student welfare, and ensure the school not only grows but thrives sustainably.
+You’ll be measured on improvements in student outcomes, attendance, teacher satisfaction, and audit readiness, bringing tangible results to the heart of a thriving learning community.
 Key Responsibilities: - Set academic priorities and termly targets; run data-driven teacher coaching. - Lead staffing, timetabling, observations, and performance appraisals. - Oversee safeguarding, discipline policy, and wellness programs. - Manage budgets, procurement, audits, and fee collection governance. - Chair PTA/Board meetings; escalate risks with clear action plans. - Ensure compliance with MoE/KNEC standards; maintain inspection readiness.
 Education & Experience: - B.Ed or PGDE + TSC registration; 7–10 years teaching with 3+ years in leadership.
 Skills & Tools: - Instructional leadership, budgeting, stakeholder communication, MIS (e.g., Kinetic/EdAdmin), and safeguarding.
 KPIs: -Mean grade improvements, attendance, teacher retention, parent satisfaction, and audit findings closed.
 Compensation (Kenya): KES 190,000–300,000 base + annual performance bonus.
 Figures are estimates based on our clients' experiences and vary depending on your seniority, interview performance, and other factors.
 Benefits: - Medical (in/outpatient), pension, training/CPD, staff fee waivers, 30–35 leave days aligned to the school calendar.
 Growth Path (hierarchy/expected promotions): - Head Teacher → Director of Academics → Group Schools Director.
 This is the ideal hierarchy inside the client’s company and thus the expected growth cycle.

 K sh 190,000 – 300,000 gross / month